Mike McGavick: Career

-McGavick is the CEO of Ireland-based XL Group plc, and former chairman/president/CEO of the insurance company Safeco.
+McGavick was the CEO of Ireland-based XL Group plc, and former chairman/president/CEO of the insurance company Safeco.
 McGavick has been recognized as the Bermuda Insurance Institute's (Re)insurance Person of the Year, the Review Magazine's Industry Personality of the Year and Reactions Magazine's Insurance CEO of the Year.
 He is currently the Chairman of the Association of Bermuda Insurers & Reinsurers, The Geneva Association, and of the Global Reinsurance Forum.

 He served as chief of staff to U.S. Senator Slade Gorton and manager of Gorton's campaign in 1988.
 He later served as director of the American Insurance Association's Superfund Improvement Project in Washington, D.C., where he was the American Insurance Association's lead negotiator in working to transform the nation's Superfund environmental laws.
 He was also a staff member of the Seattle-based Washington Roundtable, a non-partisan policy research group composed of the chief executive officers of the state's largest corporations.

 McGavick was senior financial officer for Continental Casualty Company (CNA)'s Commercial Lines Group, vice president of CNA's New Ventures group, and president and chief operating officer of CNA's largest operating department.
 The department, with $3.5 billion in annual revenues, provided the majority of CNA's commercial insurance products.
 It also was responsible for managing CNA's relationship with its independent agent distribution system.